StereoVLA: Enhancing Vision-Language-Action Models with Stereo Vision: Method

 Following GraspVLA, we adopt progressive action generation, where the model first predicts the 2D bounding box of the target object and the next keyframe pose of the gripper as intermediate steps to guide action chunk prediction.
 Since the left and right stereo images contain largely redundant semantic information, we only require the model to predict the bounding box on the left image to reduce computational overhead.
 The overall training loss is defined as

-where $\mathcal{L}_{action}$ is the flow-matching loss for action chunk prediction, and $\mathcal{L}_{depth}$, $\mathcal{L}_{bbox}$, and $\mathcal{L}_{pose}$ are cross-entropy losses for depth estimation, bounding box prediction, and keyframe pose prediction, respectively.
-We balance samples from the four tasks with a ratio of 5:2:2:1.
-The model is trained for 160k steps on 32 NVIDIA H800 GPUs with a batch size of 384 and a learning rate of 1.6e-4.
+where $\mathcal{L}_{action}$ is the flow-matching loss for action chunk prediction, and $\mathcal{L}_{depth}$, $\mathcal{L}_{camera}$, $\mathcal{L}_{bbox}$, and $\mathcal{L}_{pose}$ are cross-entropy losses for depth estimation, camera parameter estimation, bounding box prediction, and keyframe pose prediction, respectively.
+We balance samples from the five tasks with a ratio of 1:2:2:2:1.
+The final model is trained for 300k steps on 32 NVIDIA H800 GPUs with a batch size of 384 and a learning rate of 1.6e-4.